-A pocket beagle was a very popular breed of dog back in the 1300's and 1400's with royalty and prized by the royal family.
+A pocket beagle was a very popular breed back in the 1300s and 1400s with royalty and was prized by the royal family.
 They were called pocket beagles because they were measured at no more than 9 inches at the shoulders.
-Currently the American Kennel Club, the standard that many breeders use for determining the health and other important factors of a dog breed, only recognize beagles that are 13 inches or 15 inches in size.
+Currently the American Kennel Club, the standard that many breeders use for determining the health and other important factors of a dog breed, only recognizes beagles that are 13 inches or 15 inches in size.
 So what happened?

 Pocket beagles are considered to be the results of either very bad breeding or a dog that has serious health problems.
 In the early 1900's the line recognized by official American and British pocket beagle breeds was declared extinct and today you cannot get a pocket beagle that is officially recognized by the widely accepted breeders' standards in the world.
 But yet there are many breeders that maintain they are breeding pocket beagles.

 - There are several reasons why people should avoid buying pocket beagles.